 Is leg lengthening surgery safe?

 Leg lengthening surgery is safer now compared to the early days the treatment was introduced.
 Medical advancement makes performing the surgery more manageable and increases its success rate.
-But all surgical procedures have risks, and complications can happen.
+However all surgical procedures have risks, and complications can happen.

 How much does leg lengthening surgery cost in Turkey?